werf/werf/docs/pages/reference/registry/image_naming.md

 The procedure of creating such a layer will be referred to as **werf tag procedure**.

-## `--repo REPO` option
+## `--images-repo REPO` option

-For all commands related to a docker registry, werf uses a single option named `--repo REPO`. `REPO` is a required param, but `--repo` option may be omitted in Gitlab CI.
+For all commands related to a docker registry, werf uses a single option named `--images-repo REPO`. `REPO` is a required param, but `--images-repo` option may be omitted in Gitlab CI.
 Werf will try to autodetect repo by environment variable `WERF_IMAGES_REPO` if available.

 Using `REPO` werf constructs a [docker repository](https://docs.docker.com/glossary/?term=repository) as follows: